 Treatise as Exhibition, a Conversation with Simon Denny - part two

 In the first part of this interview Rotterdam-based curator/writer Amira Gad and Berlin-based artist Simon Denny reflected on Denny's recent exhibitions including Security Through Obscurity, at Altman Siegel in San Francisco, and The Founder’s Paradox at Michael Lett Gallery in Auckland.
-In this second and final part, Gad and Denny turn their focus to Mine, an exhibition that closed in April 2020 at the Museum of Old and New Art (MONA) in Tasmania, and Proof of Work, a group show that Denny curated at Schinkel Pavillon in Berlin in 2018, as well as upcoming projects the artist is working on.
+In this second and final part, Gad and Denny turn their focus to Mine, Denny's solo exhibition that closed in April 2020 at the Museum of Old and New Art (MONA) in Tasmania, Proof of Work, a group show that Denny curated at Schinkel Pavillon in Berlin in 2018, and his participation in the Financial Times' Vaudeville symposium, as well as upcoming projects the artist is working on.

 Amira Gad: Now shifting to another recent show of yours, this time in Australia at the Museum of Old and New Art (MONA, Hobart).
 Your show Mine, which closed in April 2020, navigates through three chapters: a 3D model of a blueprint of a worker’s cage that Amazon wanted to produce; a large-scale immersive version of the board game Squatter (Australian version of Monopoly based on sheep farming) that comments on the automation of Australia’s mining industry; and finally a group of sculptures that presents different views on the concept of a worker.
 Can you walk us through how you link those three parts and what the show teaches us about data mining?